Once again, Trump aide paints a picture of a White House wracked by chaos, infighting

 Throughout the book, though, Grisham still seems to have a great deal of affection for the former first lady, repeatedly referring to her in the book as "my girl."
 Still, it's not clear that the warm feelings were ever really reciprocated.

-In the midst of the scandal about secret payments Trump made to cover up an alleged affair with an adult film actress, Grisham asked Melania about whether she would like to go for a walk on the private beach at the Trump's Mar-a-Lago resort.
-She said she made the invitation as a friend, so they could talk "woman to woman."
-But Melania assumed it was a press opportunity and asked whether there would be paparazzi and the heart-to-heart walk never happened.
+In the midst of the scandal about secret payments Trump made to cover up an alleged affair with an adult-film actress, Grisham asked Melania about whether she would like to go for a walk on the private beach at the Trumps' Mar-a-Lago resort.
+She says she made the invitation as a friend, so they could talk "woman to woman."
+But Melania assumed it was a press opportunity and asked whether there would be paparazzi, and the heart-to-heart walk never happened.

 As for the infamous jacket that the first lady wore on Air Force One when she visited children separated from their parents at the southern border, Grisham does not offer much of an explanation.

 The green jacket with the words "I really don't care, do u?" set off a firestorm of criticism.
-At first Grisham put out a statement saying it was just a jacket, but then President Trump tweeted it was a message for the media.
+At first, Grisham put out a statement saying it was just a jacket, but then the president tweeted that it was a message for the media.

-Grisham said she was distracted and did not know about the jacket until reporters started asking about it.
-She said the president made up the idea about it being a message because he was upset about the coverage.
+Grisham says she was distracted and did not know about the jacket until reporters started asking about it.
+She says the president made up the idea about it being a message because he was upset about the coverage.

-But she never offers any real insight into why Melania would want to wear that jacket that day, even as she repeatedly highlighted how much thought and planning went into the first lady's outfits.
+But she never offers any real insight into why Melania would want to wear that jacket that day, even as Grisham repeatedly highlights how much thought and planning went into the first lady's outfits.

 The jacket incident is a good example of how the Trump White House could inexplicably create shallow drama from even the weightiest of topics.

 Grisham basically acknowledges as much.
-"I am ashamed to say that I lost sight of what I was there to do — serve the country — more than once," she said.
+"I am ashamed to say that I lost sight of what I was there to do — serve the country — more than once," she says.

 "No matter how close I might feel to the Trumps, I wasn't family.
 And family trumped all," she writes.